mkhmik004/AWS-Cloud-projects/S3-Static-Site-Hosting/README.md

 **Tasks:**
 - **Extract Files:**
-  - Download and extract the provided ZIP file containing the website files (index.html, CSS files, and the images folder).
+  - Download the provided in this repo or folder.

 - **Create an S3 Bucket for Hosting:**
   - Create an S3 bucket in the US East (N. Virginia) region.